mehulagg/gitlab/doc/operations/incident_management/integrations.md

 1. Expand the **Alerts** section.
 1. For each endpoint you want to create:

-   1. Click **Add new integration** button
+   1. Click the **Add new integration** button.
    1. In the **Integration** dropdown menu, select **HTTP Endpoint**.
    1. Name the integration.
-   1. Toggle the **Active** alert setting. **URL** and **Authorization Key** for the webhook configuration will be available in the **View credentials** tab after you save the integration.
+   1. Toggle the **Active** alert setting.
+The **URL** and **Authorization Key** for the webhook configuration are available in the **View credentials** tab after you save the integration.
       You must also input the URL and Authorization Key in your external service.
    1. _(Optional)_ To map fields from your monitoring tool's alert to GitLab fields, enter a sample payload and click **Parse payload for custom mapping**.
 Valid JSON is required.
 If you update a sample payload, you must also remap the fields.

    1. _(Optional)_ If you provided a valid sample payload, select each value in **Payload alert key** to [map to a **GitLab alert key**](#map-fields-in-custom-alerts).